microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     HostRestUrl
         A URI that is the base URI for REST operations for the file.

+    HostViewUrl
+        A URI to the :term:`host frame` that loads the :wopi:action:`view` WOPI action.
+This URL is used by Office Online to navigate between view and edit mode.

     PrivacyUrl
         A URI to a webpage that explains the privacy policy of the host.